 Products and completed operations coverage in general liability insurance will protect you from personal injury claims and property damage claims past clients file.

-Public liability insurance is popular among makeup artists because of how affordable and useful it is compared to other kinds of liability insurance.
-While it may not protect you from as many people as general liability coverage, public liability insurance is cheaper on its own as a standalone policy and it covers you from members of the public, who are generally the most likely to sue or have claims against your makeup business.
+Public liability insurance is cheaper on its own as a standalone policy and it covers you from members of the public, who are generally the most likely to sue or have claims against your makeup business.

 Members of the public include any third parties that come to your place of business, including your customers.
 Members of the public also include suppliers who are coming to restock your beauty supplies and even people who are just walking by your business and end up getting injured on your property.